Pathogenic bacteria can be grouped into three categories on the basis of their invasive properties for eukaryotic cells.

 - Obligate intracellular bacteria

-Extracellular bacteria: Extracellular bacterial pathogens do not invade cells and proliferate instead in the extracellular environment which is enriched with body fluids.
-Some of extracellular bacteria even don’t penetrate body tissues (e.g. V. cholerae) but adhere to epithelial surfaces and cause disease by secreting potent toxins.
+Extracellular bacteria: Extracellular bacterial pathogens do not invade cells.
+Instead they proliferate in the extracellular environment which is enriched with body fluids.
+Some of extracellular bacteria even don’t penetrate body tissues (e.g. Vibrio cholerae) but adhere to epithelial surfaces and cause disease by secreting potent toxins.

 Although bacteria such as E. coli and P. aeruginosa are termed noninvasive, they frequently spread rapidly to various tissues once they gain access to the body.
 Extracellular bacteria do not have the capacity to survive the intracellular environment or to induce their own uptake by most host cells.